 Reason 2 – Can help the buyer identify issues early-on

 By following through with the loan preapproval process, the buyer can ensure they have the ability to obtain a loan.
-It is highly recommended potential buyers give their credit score a check.
-There are many free options that don’t run a “hard” check (they won’t affect your credit score).
+It is highly recommended potential buyers check their credit score ahead of time.
+There are many free options that don’t run a “hard” check (i.e., they won’t affect your credit score).
 The lower your score, the worse the terms you’ll be offered.
 For exceptionally low scores, borrowers may find it difficult to obtain a loan in the first place.
-If the borrower can, it’s recommended they delay purchasing a vehicle until they can improve their credit score to at least 600.
+If possible, it’s recommended the borrower delay purchasing a vehicle until they can improve their credit score to at least 600.

 Reason 3 – Helps in getting a lower interest rate